 It is not the practice of Muslims to celebrate the birth of their prophets.
 A similar holiday to Christmas in Islam is Mawlid Al Nabi Al Sharfi, which is the birthday of Prophet Muhammad, which is commerated on the 12th day of Rabi’ Al Awwal, the third month of the lunar Islamic calendar.
 Many Muslim countries observe Mawlid and it is recognised as a national holiday.
 However, many Islamic scholars have denounced the holiday, and Muslim countries such as Saudi Arabia and Qatar do not recognise Mawlid as a holiday.

 Many Muslims observe the arrival of the New Year although Islamic scholars have denounced celebrating the holiday as it is also considered haram.
-In fact, Muslims have their own new year based on their Islamic calendar, which has been in constant use for at least 1,400 years.
-According to the Islamic calendar, Hijri, the new year actually begins on the first day of the month Muharram, which will start on 31 August and continue for 29 days until 28 September.
+In fact, Muslims have their own new year based on their Islamic calendar.
+In Islam, the new year is known as Hijri, which begins on the first day of the first month of the Islamic calendar, Muharram, which will start on 21 August 2020 and continue for 29 days until 18 September 2020.

 Author: Ola Diab